telink-semi/zephyr/samples/boards/telink/tlsr9518adk80d/pm_suspend/README.rst

 1. Open UART terminal.
 2. Power Cycle Device.
 3. Device will demonstrate two activity levels which can be measured.
-4. Device will demonstrate long sleep at minimal non-off power.
-5. Device will turn itself off using deep sleep state 1.
-Press Button 1 to wake the device and restart the application as if it had been powered back on.

 Sample Output
 =================